 - Let learners teach: One of the best ways to reinforce knowledge is to teach it to someone else.
 Here, let reps who have mastered best practices share their knowledge and success stories with other learners.

-- Practice live: Don’t just tell learners what they need to know — let them demonstrate understanding by role-playing sessions or utilising other in-person practice techniques.
+- Practice live: Don’t just tell learners what they need to know — let them demonstrate understanding by role-playing sessions or utilizing other in-person practice techniques.

 - Keep it moving: Nobody likes sitting in a chair for eight hours straight.
 Simple changes to your environment, like moving a session outside if the weather is nice or discussing a new technique at a restaurant, are great ways to keep energy high.